MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-getstartupinfow.md

 A pointer to a
 <a href="/windows/desktop/api/processthreadsapi/ns-processthreadsapi-startupinfoa">STARTUPINFO</a> structure that receives the startup information.

-## -returns

-This function does not return a value.

-If an error occurs, the ANSI version of this function (<b>GetStartupInfoA</b>) can raise an exception.
-The Unicode version (<b>GetStartupInfoW</b>) does not fail.

 ## -remarks

-The
-<a href="/windows/desktop/api/processthreadsapi/ns-processthreadsapi-startupinfoa">STARTUPINFO</a> structure was specified by the process that created the calling process.
+The <a href="/windows/desktop/api/processthreadsapi/ns-processthreadsapi-startupinfoa">STARTUPINFO</a> structure was specified by the process that created the calling process.
 It can be used to specify properties associated with the main window of the calling process.

 ## -see-also